marschall-lab/project-ont-1kg/vntr-based-rare-disease-curation/notes.md

 - PCR amplification of this exon in patient genomic DNA and muscle RNA revealed the wild-type band, and a second ~ 1000 bp higher band (Fig. 2a) not present in unaffected relatives or in 60 ethnic controls.
 The 31 × 33-aa amphipathic domain of perilipin-4 is encoded by 31 × 99 repetitive sequences in exon 3 [4]
 - We amplified cDNA from patient muscle RNA and obtained Oxford Nanopore long-read sequencing, which confirmed that the higher band is an expansion of the normal 31 × 99-nucleotide sequence to 40 × 99 bases, resulting in 297 (9 × 33) extra amino acids (Supplementary Fig. 5).

 Candidate VNTR from our sites list: chr19	4494323	4497243

+Conclusion: The study provides good information regarding disease-associated VNTR and the statistics obtained from the ONT data and the HGSVC3 assemblies show concordance.
+This is an interesting case where both datasets agree very well.

 # CACNA1C (https://doi.org/10.1016/j.ajhg.2018.07.011)